stevecox1964/youtube_summarizer_chrome_extension/README.md

 - Easy video management interface

 ## Installation
-1. Clone this repository
+1. Clone this repository into your Windows "Documents" folder, or where ever.
-2. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/` or click the extensions icon
 3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the extension directory where you saved the code

 ## Usage
 1. Navigate to any YouTube video